corrscope/corrscope/README.md

 pip installs packages into a per-user Python environment.
 This has the disadvantage that each program you install influences the packages seen by other programs.
 It might run into issues when upgrading system Python in-place; I haven't tested.

 - Install Python 3.8 or above.
-- If necessary, install pip using your Linux package manager.
+- If necessary, install pip using your preferred package manager.
 - Run `pip3 install --user 'corrscope[qt5]'`
     - On M1 Mac, instead run `pip3 install --user 'corrscope[qt6]'`
 - Open a terminal and run `corr (args)`.